 AMEC, PRCA and most practitioners use the plural: communications.
 This suggests lots of tools and plenty of channels.
 Besides, we abbreviate the term in the plural (comms and marcoms, not comm or marcom).

 Yet academics prefer the singular form.
 Look back at the Grunig and Hunt definition quoted above: it talks about communication management, not communications management.

-Joep Cornelissen’s Corporate Communication: A Guide to Theory and Practice is now in its fifth edition (this suggests a very successful textbook).
+Joep Cornelissen’s Corporate Communication: A Guide to Theory and Practice is now in its sixth edition (this suggests a very successful textbook).
 Few will have noticed the subtle change: in its first edition, it was called Corporate Communications: A Guide to Theory and Practice.
-This was quickly (and quietly) corrected in the second edition.
+This was quickly (and quietly) corrected from the second edition onwards.

 Already, I can sense the protests.
 This is a purely academic point (with no practical implications).
 Why insist on singular when the world uses the plural form?

 The argument is that we need to distinguish between communications – which also suggests non PR-related disciplines like telecommunications – and communication, the discipline managed for public relations purposes.